-The sixth challenge edition is being organized as part of ISBI 2021 to be held virtually in April 2021.
-In this edition, the primary focus is put on methods that exhibit better generalizability and work across most, if not all, of the 13 already existing datasets, instead of developing methods optimized for one or a few datasets only.
-Apart from this primary track that prioritizes highly competitive methods only, there is also a second track running that allows anyone to compete over the datasets of their choice without the hunt for generalizability across multiple datasets.
-The submissions for both tracks will be collected, evaluated, and announced at the corresponding ISBI 2021 challenge workshop according to the following schedule:
+The sixth challenge edition has been organized as part of ISBI 2021 held virtually in April 2021.
+In this edition, the primary focus has been put on methods that exhibit better generalizability and work across most, if not all, of the 13 already existing datasets, instead of developing methods optimized for one or a few datasets only.
+Apart from this primary track that prioritized highly competitive methods only, there was also a second track running that allowed anyone to compete over the datasets of their choice without the hunt for generalizability across multiple datasets.
+The submissions for both tracks have been collected, evaluated, and announced at the corresponding ISBI 2021 challenge workshop according to the following schedule:

 October 30th, 2020